 And make sure you accidentally lose them on the same day that the rubbish is collected.
 That way there is no going back and fishing them out of the bin after three hours of tantrums.

 Plant all of the dummies in the garden underneath a pretty flower, plant or veggie patch.
 Help your little one water his new plant and watch as his dummies grow into something beautiful.

-Tie all the dummies to the cot with a short ribbon.
+Tie all the dummies to the cot with a short ribbon (short enough that it cannot reach around your child’s neck, of course).
 That way, if your little one wants to use the dummy, he has to remain stationary.
 Usually standing still and toddlers do not mix.

 There’s a magical playground in Denmark where children leave their dummies for the fairies (or council workers) to collect.
 And while the Pacifier Tree is an aeroplane ride away, this doesn’t mean you can’t make your own in your backyard or at a nearby park.